TAILS THAT ARE BROKEN (FELINE)

 In a 1985 study by Smeak and Olmstead, sacrocaudal fractures in cats were divided into five groups.

-These individuals are minimally affected and, while they may have a chronically sensitive tail head, they are expected to otherwise have a full recovery.
+These individuals are minimally affected and, while they may or may not have a chronically sensitive tail head, they are expected to otherwise have a full recovery.

 These cats are expected to recover tail function completely and have an excellent prognosis.